Shrimp and Cauliflower Grits

-- Drain one can of corn and combine with onion and scallion mixture.
+- Drain two cans of corn and combine with onion and scallion mixture.

 - Spoon the cauliflower "grits" into serving bowls and top with half the shrimp.
 Top with the scallion corn mixture.

-- Pour the remaining melted butter and Cajun seasoning "sauce" from the cast-iron skillet over serving bowls.
+- Pour remaining 2 tbsp of melted butter and Cajun seasoning "sauce" from the cast-iron skillet over serving bowls.

 - Serve immediately.